-- through a two way video communication network.
+through a two way video communication network.
 It provides real-time face-to-face instruction between the instructor and students at multiple locations.
 In most instances, ITV courses are also webenhanced, requiring students actively engage in an online component.
 This may include elements such as the submission of assignments, online testing and/or participation in discussion boards.
-Students should have access to the internet and be familiar with email, the web, creating and saving documents and uploading files. - Internet Internet courses are conducted almost, if not entirely (85-100%) online.
+Students should have access to the internet and be familiar with email, the web, creating and saving documents and uploading files.

+- Internet Internet courses are conducted almost, if not entirely (85-100%) online.
 Some instructors may require that students come to campus for orientations, field trips, or to take exams in an approved testing location.
 Students must have access to the internet and be familiar with email, the web, creating and saving documents and uploading files. - Hybrid Hybrid courses combine online learning and face-to-face instruction.
 These courses provide 50-85% of class instruction in an online setting.
 The remainder of the instruction (15-50%) takes place in traditional face-to-face setting.
-Students must have access to the internet and be familiar with email, the web, creating and saving documents and uploading files.
+Students must have access to the internet and be familiar with email, the web, creating and saving documents and uploading files. - Respondus Lockdown Browser and Monitor -All WCJC online courses require the use of Respondus LockDown Browser (RLDB) and Respondus Monitor for at least one exam.
+RLDB is a custom browser that locks down the testing environment within Blackboard.
+Students are unable to copy, print, access other applications, or visit other websites during an online exam while in the LockDown Browser.
+Respondus Monitor is a companion application for RLDB that uses webcam and video technology to prevent cheating during online exams.
+Students must verify their identity via a valid picture ID at the start of the exam and then Monitor makes a video recording of the exam session that the instructor can view.
+In short, Monitor deters cheating and helps protect the integrity of online tests.